fabacab/wp-pgp-encrypted-emails/readme.txt

 1. Upload the unzipped `wp-pgp-encrypted-emails` folder to the `/wp-content/plugins/` directory of your WordPress installation.
 1. Activate the plugin through the "Plugins" menu in WordPress.

-Once activated, each user who wants to receive encrypted emails must add their PGP public key to their profile and choose the type of encryption they need.
+Once activated, each user who wants to receive encrypted emails must add their OpenPGP public key or S/MIME public certificate to their profile, and optionally choose the type of encryption they prefer messages addressed to them will use.

 See the [screenshots](https://wordpress.org/plugins/wp-pgp-encrypted-emails/screenshots/) for a brief walkthrough of how to configure WP PGP Encrypted Emails after it is installed.

-If a user does not have a PGP public key already, they need to use an OpenPGP-compatible client to generate one themselves. ([Learn more about OpenPGP-compatible clients](https://wordpress.org/plugins/wp-pgp-encrypted-emails/faq/).)
-Users will need to have the private key corresponding to the public key saved in their WordPress profile, or they will not be able to decrypt the email they receive.
+If a user does not have an OpenPGP public key already, they need to use an OpenPGP-compatible client to generate one themselves. ([Learn more about OpenPGP-compatible clients](https://wordpress.org/plugins/wp-pgp-encrypted-emails/faq/).)
+Users will need to have the private key corresponding to the public key saved in their WordPress profile in order to be able to decrypt the email they receive.
 To learn more about generating keys and decrypting email, consult one (or more) of the following guides:

 * [The Electronic Frontier Foundation's Surveillance Self-Defense guide to PGP](https://ssd.eff.org/en/module/introduction-public-key-cryptography-and-pgp)
 * [RiseUp.net's OpenPGP best practices guide](https://help.riseup.net/en/gpg-best-practices)